 In React, state and props are essential concepts for building dynamic and interactive components.

 State: State represents the data that a component can maintain and modify.
-To use state in a component, you can declare it using the useState hook or in a class-based component’s constructor.
+To use a state in a component, you can declare it using the useState hook or in a class-based component’s constructor.

 Props: Props (short for properties) are used to pass data from parent to child components.
 They are read-only and help in creating reusable and configurable components.